HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

   - Configure Ranger policies to:
     - Protect /sales HDFS dir - so only sales group has access to it
     - Protect sales hive table - so only sales group has access to it
+      - Fine grained access: sales users should only have access to code, description columns in default.sample_07, but only for rows where total_emp<5000.
+Also total_emp column should be masked
     - Protect sales HBase table - so only sales group has access to it
   - Install Knox and integrate with AD - for perimeter security and give clients access to APIs w/o dealing with kerberos
   - Enable Ambari views to work on secured cluster